Construction Workers Solidarity: 2022 elections

+CWS Party-list is now represented by engineer and entrepreneur Edwin Gardiola at the House of Representatives.

+2025 elections

+Incumbent representative Edwin Gardiola is the first nominee of CWS for the 2025 election.
+However in February 2025, a disqualification case was filed against CWS by Batangas gubernatorial candidate Jay Manalo Ilagan, when Gardiola attended a giveaway event at the Barako Fest in Lipa.
+The three sedan cars given as prizes were allegedly sponsored by Gardiola, an act which the complainant believes to constitute as vote buying.

 Work and advocacies

-The Construction Workers Solidarity Party List has been involved in furthering the advocacies that involve the construction workers sector as well as does services and provides help beyond it.
+The Construction Workers Solidarity Party List has been involved in furthering the advocacies that involve the construction workers.
 CWS has provided various forms of assistance in the form of financial, medical transport services, displaced workers cash support, and vaccine provision against the COVID-19 pandemic, among others.

 CWS Party List has filed 120 bills that it has principally authored and co-authored 103 bills.